- Client: Soho Estates

 Developing a sustainable striking cladding solution

 The project includes multiple façade types, including the striking pale pink cladding on the upper floors of the building.
-Our team identified that the original UHPC (ultra high performance concrete) panels would be heavy to lift, and as a new technology presented a risk to the project.
+Our team identified that the original ultra-high performance concrete panels would be heavy to lift, and as a new technology presented a risk to the project.

-We have worked with the client and the architect to identify the best alternative, like a pressed metal panel and finalising on a glass reinforced concrete panel (GRC), which presented a significant value engineering opportunity.
+We worked with the client and the architect to identify the best alternative, like a pressed metal panel and finalising on a GRC which presented a significant value engineering opportunity.

 Other London projects

-Refurbishing Grade II Listed Selfridges Department Store Phase I & IISector: RetailLocation: London
+Refurbishing Grade II Listed Selfridges Department Store Phase I & IISector: Major Projects, RetailLocation: London

 Shaftesbury TheatreSector: Commercial, LeisureLocation: London